North Island Main Trunk: Centennial

 On 6 August 2008, at 9am, a train (which included 100-year-old carriage AA1013, restored by the Mainline Steam Trust) departed Wellington in a re-enactment of 7 August 1908 Parliamentary Special carrying the Prime Minister Sir Joseph Ward to Auckland, stopping overnight at Taihape and Taumarunui before continuing to Auckland.
 Tickets were by invitation only.

-A series of stamps was issued to commemorate the centennial, see Stamps:
+A series of stamps was issued to commemorate the centennial: